 That is priceless.

+If this routine sounds familiar to you, drop the denial.
 Find your truth and hold onto it.

 My truth is that I cannot drink and accepting that, set me free.